rancher/docs/content/rancher/v2.x/en/tools/notifiers-and-alerts/_index.md

     <br/>
     <br/>
     Select the urgency level based on the importance of the service and how many nodes fill the role within your cluster.
 For example, if you're making an alert for the `etcd` service, select **Critical**.
 If you're making an alert for redundant schedulers, **Warning** is more appropriate.

+1. Config advance options, it inheriting the advance option from group level by default, you configure alert rule use a customized advance option by disabling inherited.

+    - **Group Wait Time**: How long to wait to buffer alerts of the same group before sending initially.
+    - **Group Interval Time**: How long to wait before sending an alert that has been added to a group which contains already fired alerts.
+    - **Repeat Wait Time**: How long to wait before sending an alert that has been added to a group which contains already fired alerts.

 {{% /accordion %}}
 {{% accordion id="resource-event" label="Resource Event Alerts" %}}
 This alert type monitors for specific events that are thrown from a resource type.